schmunk42/docker-yii2-app-basic/README.md

 # Docker Container for Yii2 Basic App Template

-**If you would like to use a Yii 2.0 Framework application with a Docker-optimized setup based on environment variables, you should have a look at [Phundament 4](http://phundament.com).**
+Note!
+This docker container was created as a very basic Yii2 example. **If you would like to use a Yii 2.0 Framework application with a Docker-optimized setup based on environment variables, you should have a look at [Phundament 4](http://phundament.com).**

 ## Usage